APY/APYDataGridBundle/Resources/doc/columns_configuration/types/blank_column.md

 Blank Column
 ==============

-This column isn't linked to any field of your data but can be filled for the render with the manipulator render or a template.
+This column isn't linked to any field of your data but can be filled for the render with the render cell manipulator or a template.
 This column isn't sortable and filterable.

 ## Annotation